-An announcement on a plan proposal put on display and rights to protest the proposal is published in publications approved for City information.*
+An announcement on a plan proposal put on display and rights to protest the proposal is published on the city's webpages.

 Land owners and land holders outside the city are informed about the plan proposal put on display by mail.